Estimated Read Time: 17 Minutes

 Once you’ve earned visibility, nearly all consumers (97 percent) use online media to research and compare products and services in their local area.
 Ninety-three percent say online reviews influence their buying decisions.

 Then there is social media.
-Some social media sites allow people to automatically share reviews and recommendations they write.
+Some social media sites allow people to share reviews and recommendations they write automatically.
 If one person writes a rave review about you and shares it with their social media friends, it could drive new business your way.
-If a negative review is shared, it could dissuade their connections from even considering you.
+If a negative review is shared, it could dissuade their connections from even considering you unless you respond to it promptly and in a positive way.

 Clearly, online reviews are important.
 But how does a small business go about getting them in 2020?

-While there is no silver bullet, the best way for a small business to get more reviews is to be proactive, systematic, and thorough in their approach to acquiring them.
+While there is no silver bullet, the best way for a small business to get more reviews is to be proactive, systematic, and thorough in its approach to acquiring them.

 People are going to read and write reviews about your business whether you want them to or not.

 Expect some reviews to be negative.
 Even if you have the best product or service in the world, you “can’t please all of the people all of the time”.
 Not only that, bad reviews can actually help your business.
 A good overall review rating that includes negative reviews is a strong indicator of authenticity.
 It can help you identify areas for improvement when it comes time to plan for future growth.

-While you can’t control the feedback that gets left on review sites, you can be proactive and dilute the impact of negative reviews by making a sustained and ongoing effort to build up a majority of positive ones.
+While you can’t control the feedback that gets left on review sites, you can be proactive and dilute the impact of negative reviews by showing customers you’re listening and making a sustained and ongoing effort to build up a majority of positive ones.

 Start With Review Site Guidelines